sserkanakin/controlled_dataset_laplace/blog_post.md

 where only the first five classes are kept.
 Each selected image receives an additive bias of 32/255.
 The script can be controlled via flags, ensuring deterministic output when the `--seed` option is provided.
-Examples of the shift can be visualised easily.
 ### Training

 `train_map.py` trains a WideResNet‑16‑4 for a handful of epochs on the in-distribution